- 1910 - 1966 LV Penguin

 In 1995 she became part of the Maritime Heritage Centre at Inveraray, her initial smart black and white livery perfectly attuned to this unique designed village on Lochs Fyne and Shira.
 He later and slapdash repaint in blue and cream, still her livery, did no favours either to the ship or the town.

-In 2016 it was reported the vessel had been moved to the Ardmaleish shipyard on the Isle of Bute where she was to undergo a refit to sailing ship of around £1.5million.
+In 2016 it was reported the vessel had been renamed BRITAIN and moved to the Ardmaleish shipyard on the Isle of Bute where she was to undergo a refit to sailing ship of around £1.5million.

 Own this vessel?